se3ya/MoreBrutalLC-Plus/MoreBrutalLethalCompany/README.md

 1. Download [GaleModManager](https://thunderstore.io/c/lethal-company/p/Kesomannen/GaleModManager/) [Use manual download!]
 2. Choose **Lethal Company** as your game.
-3. Wait for _GaleModManager_ to fech all of mods from Thunderstore.
+3. Wait for _GaleModManager_ to fetch all of mods from Thunderstore.
 4. Search for **"MoreBrutalLethalCompanyPlus"** and press install.
 5. Wait when it finishes downloading and click **Launch game** to start the game with mods.